pyta-uoft/website/index.md

 ### C0121 Singleton comparison {#C0121}

 This is an error that occurs when an expression is compared to singleton values like True, False or None.
-This type of error indicates incorrect comparison tests, so please check your code carefully.

 ```python
 def is_true():